Updated: Nov 25, 2021

 Taste and adjust seasoning and your Punjabi style Beans Aloo are ready in under-20 minutes, garnished with fresh coriander leaves!

-Make Beans Aloo a complete Indian meal by serving it with a simple moong dal tadka, ghee laden chapati, jeera rice, cucumber raita and aam ka achaar.
+Make Beans Aloo a complete Indian meal by serving it with a restaurant style toor dal tadka or a simple moong dal tadka, ghee laden chapati, jeera rice, cucumber raita and aam ka achaar.
 When available, I like to add pickled onions or restaurant style sirke wale pyaz and my instant carrot pickle as an accompaniment too!

 Feel free to share WhiskMixStir recipe links / Indian food recipe blog with your family & friends!
 Remember to give credit where it’s due :) Pls do not publish my content, recipes and / or photos as your own.